 The hearing took two days.
-The first day, Mr. Castor, who was the district attorney in 2005, testified for the defense.
+The first day, Castor, who was the district attorney in 2005, testified for the defense.
 He specifically denied that there was an agreement, explaining that there was no "quid pro quo" (N.T.
 2/2/16, 99).
-Instead, he testified that he decided that did not want to go forward with what he believed would be a difficult criminal prosecution, even though he believed the victim (id. at 63, 113, 115).
+Instead, he testified that he decided that he did not want to go forward with what he believed would be a difficult criminal prosecution, even though he believed the victim (id. at 63, 113, 115).
 He said he still "wanted some measure of justice," however (id. at 63).
 He thus made what he called "a final determination as the sovereign" not to prosecute defendant (id.).
 He testified that he told defendant's criminal defense attorney at the time, Walter Phillips, Esquire, that he believed that his decision and press release announcing that no charges would be filed would strip defendant of his Fifth Amendment rights in any future civil lawsuit (id. at 64-65).
-Castor testified that Phillips agreed with this "legal assessment" (id. at 65).2
+Castor testified that Phillips agreed with this "legal assessment" (id. at 65).
+Castor insisted that he did this to benefit the victim in her then-unfiled civil action against defendant and that he did so with the agreement of the victim's civil attorneys (id. at 98).2

-The Commonwealth unsuccessfully objected under Commonwealth v.
+1 The Commonwealth unsuccessfully objected under Commonwealth v.
 Cosgrove, 680 A.2d 823, 826 (Pa.
 1996) (holding that a criminal defendant may not challenge the authority of the Commonwealth to prosecute him until after formal arraignment).

 2 Castor unveiled this version of events for the first time at the hearing.
 It was not only different from what he had repeatedly said in the past, but also legally confused and baseless.
 Though a district attorney may enter into a contractual agreement not to prosecute a defendant, he may not unilaterally confer what amounts to transactional immunity.
 "Our Supreme Court has determined that under Pennsylvania law only use immunity is available to a witness."
 Commonwealth v.
 Swinehart, 642 A.2d 504, 506 (Pa.
 Super.
 1994), aff'd, 664 A.2d 957 (Pa.
 1995).
 Use immunity is available only through a court order.
 Commonwealth v.
 Parker, 611 A.2d 199, 200 n.1 (Pa.
 1992).
-Of course, there was no
+Of course, there was no court order here.
+Further, a defective attempt to confer immunity does not strip an individual of his or her Fifth Amendment rights.
+See United States v.
+Doe, 465 U.S. 605, 616-617 (1984)(holding that a government promise of immunity without court order does not strip an individual of his Fifth Amendment rights).